 Sadly many insurance companies simply won't tell you upfront what is not on their menu and many good people end up wasting good time going through a process that never had a chance of success in the first place.
 That's why you need a specialist insurance adviser from unusual risks.com.au to help you successfully navigate the insurance application process successfully.

 Yes.
 Tell us who, what, when and what happened and we’ll see if we can help you out.

-Sexually Transmitted Infections (STI’s) are a seperate health issue and if managed well should not present a significant underwriting problem.
-We would probably like to know if this was a random or regular occurrence.
+Sexually Transmitted Infections (STI’s) are a separate health issue and if managed well, should not present a significant underwriting problem.
+We would usually like to know if this was a random or regular occurrence.
 (For example; 12 STI’s a year may indicate a more complex health history whereas 1 or 2 a year may be considered more straightforward).
 This is a separate health issue.
 Either way, this is why you need a specialist risk adviser from unusualrisks.com.au to help you navigate the process of getting insurance.

 We treat PrEP like all other medications.
 The standard questions during an application would include; How long have you used it for?
 Does your GP keep track of blood results and have you ever had any time off work because of it.